 4. Shake up the menu.

 If you are tired of the same meal, you could mix it up with different sides or even a main course.
 Thanksgiving is about being together and not just about the food being served.
 Some meals include ingredients which can be much easier on the budget.
+We have all sorts of great ideas for side dishes you can try this year.

 5. Decorate naturally.